littlecinemadigital/SaturnV/README.md

 # SATURN-V
 Code Styles, Operations, and Other Important Shit.
-This document contains everything you need to know about code styles, and methodolofy.
+This document contains everything you need to know about code styles, and methodology.

 ## Our Repos
 * Be responsible, don't commit: